hamedzarei/nlp-simple-punctuation-correction/README.md

 # simple-correcting-punctuation
-simple regex for correcting punctuations
+simple regex for correcting punctuations by multiple regex in one shot!